 Step 2: Prepare the Sauce

 While the chicken marinates, whisk together the soy sauce, oyster sauce, hoisin sauce, rice vinegar, and optional cornstarch in a small bowl.
-This sauce blend delivers layers of savory, tangy, and slightly sweet flavors that will coat your stir fry beautifully.
-Having it ready early means you can seamlessly add it at the perfect cooking moment.
+This blend creates the luscious sauce that coats every bite of the chicken and green beans with savory, slightly sweet magic.

 Step 3: Stir-fry the Chicken

-Heat 1 tablespoon of sesame oil in a skillet or wok over medium-high heat.
-Add the velveted chicken strips and stir-fry until they are cooked all the way through and lightly browned, about 4 to 5 minutes.
-Remove the chicken from the pan and set aside to rest while you cook the veggies.
-This keeps the chicken juicy and tender, preventing overcooking.
+Heat one tablespoon of sesame oil in a skillet or wok over medium-high heat.
+Stir-fry the velvetted chicken strips until they’re fully cooked through and lightly browned, which should take just a few minutes.
+Remove the chicken from the skillet and set it aside – this keeps it juicy and ready to combine later.

 Step 5: Combine and Finish

-Return the cooked chicken to the skillet with the green beans.
-Pour the prepared sauce over everything and toss to coat evenly.
-Stir constantly until the sauce thickens slightly and clings beautifully to the chicken and veggies, about 1 to 2 minutes.
-This final step melds all the flavors into one irresistible dish.
+Return the cooked chicken to the skillet, then pour the prepared sauce over everything.
+Stir-fry for another minute or two until the sauce thickens slightly and beautifully glazes the chicken and green beans.
+This final step brings all the flavors together, creating a harmonious and delicious dish.

 How to Serve Chicken Green Bean Stir Fry Recipe